ORNL/intersect-architecture/concept.rst

    systems, geographical distribution with a physically distributed and federated ecosystem, emergent behavior based on the interplay between systems and components, and evolutionary development through pluggability and extensibility.
+Similar to the :term:`DoDAF`, the :ref:`intersect:arch:sos` offers different architectural viewpoints: a :ref:`intersect:arch:sos:logical`, an :ref:`intersect:arch:sos:operational` a :ref:`intersect:arch:sos:user`, a :ref:`intersect:arch:sos:data`, a :ref:`intersect:arch:sos:physical`, and a :ref:`intersect:arch:sos:standards`.

 :ref:`intersect:arch:ms`
    The :ref:`intersect:arch:ms` maps the :ref:`intersect:arch:pat` to
    the :ref:`intersect:arch:sos` with loosely coupled microservices and standardized interfaces.
-It provides a catalog of infrastructure and experiment-specific microservices.
+It defines :ref:`intersect:arch:ms:interactions` and provides a :ref:`intersect:arch:ms:class` that includes :ref:`intersect:arch:ms:class:infrastructure` and :ref:`intersect:arch:ms:class:experiment`.
 The microservices are defined to facilitate composition within the federated :ref:`intersect:arch:sos`.
    :term:`INTERSECT` infrastructure microservices represent common service functionality and capabilities, such as data management, computing,